AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```

-Finally, in order to use Astrix as a factory to create instances of the given library an api-descriptor must exist.
-An api-descriptor exports the public elements of an api.
-There are different kinds of api-descriptors, and the one associated with libraries is called library-descriptor.
-A library-descriptor is typically located in the same module as the implementing classes.
+Finally, an `ApiProvider` is created to export the library.
+An `ApiProvider` is what makes the api available as an astrix-api.
+Two kinds of `ApiProvider` exists and the one associated with libraries is called `AstrixLibraryProvider`.
+The `ApiProvider` is typically located in the same module as the implementing classes.

 ```java